 The value we ascribe to experiences has a fetish-like quality, ascribing far more value that the worth of the inputs it takes to create it.
 This has dangerous repercussions on how we live, consume, and interact with the world around us.

-Motown may be known for its hits, but it‘s success is largely owed to its creative and highly collaborative culture.
+Motown may be known for its hits, but its success is largely owed to its creative, and highly collaborative culture.
 The principles that founder Berry Gordy designed his business around are relevant to any creative organization.
-You don’t need a Diana Ross or Smokey Robinson to make it work for you.
+They inspire me, and I hope they inspire you too.

 Our differences are our superpowers: traits that allow us to experience the world in a manner that is special and unique.
 Through inclusive design, we have the privilege of empowering people to discover their own super powers, to live authentically, and to fully experience the world in radical ways.